PROJECTS KNEE HIP LOW BACK PAIN MUSCLE/TENDON OSTEOPOROSIS CARTILAGE CARDIAC REHABILITATION ACTIVE

 The Norwegian edition of BJSM

 In this number of BJSM you can read about Sport medicin reseach from Norway. http://bjsm.bmj.com/content/47/8.toc ... (more)

-The Norwegian research center for Active Rehabilitaion (NAR) was formally established in May 2003.
-The research center is a formal collaboration between The Orthopedic Center, Oslo University Hospital (UUS), The Norwegian Sport Medicine Clinic (NIMI), and the Norwegian School of Sport Sciences, Deptartment of Sport Medicine.
+The Norwegian research center for Active Rehabilitation (NAR) (www.active-rehab.no) was formally established in May 2003 as a research collaboration between the Department of Orthopaedics, Oslo University Hospital, Ullevaal, the Norwegian Sport Medicine Clinic (NIMI), and Norwegain School Sport Sciences mainly based on external funding.

 The aim is to develop a dynamic, multidisiplinary research environment to develop new knowledge within the area of active rehabilitation of musculoskeletal injuries and disorders.
 The center is chaired by professor May Arna Risberg, PT, Phd, and currently involves 8 PhD students and two postdoc students.

 Key research areas include (1) knee injuries (ACL injury, knee osteoarthritis, meniscus injury, and cartilage injury), (2) hip osteoarthritis, (3) low back pain and (4) osteoporosis.